You must learn basic photography. If you want to make successful photographs, that's where it all starts.

 Learn how to master the Semi-Auto Camera Modes here and download a summary PDF (no strings attached).
 No charge, no email required.

 There's a lot to learn about photography and making great images.
 Start with one topic and master it.
 I suggest exposure because it's the most critical concept to master and put into practice.
 And, yes...practice a lot!

 And, carry your camera manual with you.
 I know how boring you find that book!
 But how can you master your camera if you know almost nothing about it?

 Start to learn basic photography composition with the Golden Ratio.
 Work your way down the list.
-Move on only when you've totally got it.
+Move on to the next only when you've completely got it.